 Advantages of private blockchains

 Our solution is based on the Linux Foundation’s Hyperledger Fabric.
 Developed in December 2015, the private blockchain has supported blockchain initiatives in companies such as IBM and Intel.
 A private blockchain is the best solution for medical records handling because it enables safe, transparent data management.
 Patient data saved on the blockchain is available for everyone who has access for this data but only the patient can directly set access to this data.
 On the other hand, we have the trust of data between each medical institution.
 This transparent data management is comfortable and safe for all parties.

 Pictured above, a blockchain app stores the data.
 Patients have their own public and private keys.
-Patients can take their medical data with them since it remains on the blockchain.
+Patients can take their medical data with them since it remains on the distributed ledger.
 Public keys help identify the patient in each medical institution system.
 Each medical institution can easily manage patient medical records with patient consent.
 The other medical institution doesn’t have to create the same data as the first medical institution.
 Instead, medical facilities share the data across the network.

 On the other hand, each patient has a private key to sign the transaction.
 Private keys allow users to save data on the blockchain or share this medical data to other medical institutions.
 Health professionals can read this data immediately after receiving it.

 The ability to store data in one secure place where we only have access to it because only we have a private key to manage this data gives us the freedom to decide where and how the data is visible.
 From our point of view, this could be the management of medical data 2.0 where the patient is the owner and manager of the data, not external institutions that process this data on our behalf.
 This approach may look strange, but the decentralization of communication and data storage forces us to look at the collection and management of data.